 \subsection{Pre-Bloch expansions}

-We use a discrete expansion which is the first stage of a Bloch expansion (and closely related to the Floquet-Bloch transform).
-We analyze the $h$-periodic function $u(x_1,\cdot)$.
+We start our analysis with a discrete expansion.
+This discrete expansion is the first stage of a Bloch expansion and closely related to the Floquet-Bloch transform.
+We apply it to the $h$-periodic function $u(x_1,\cdot)$.
 The subsequent result appears as Lemma 4.9 in \cite{Allaire-Conca-1998}.

 \begin{lemma}[Vertical pre-Bloch expansion] Let $K\in\N$ be the number of periodicity cells and let $h=\eps K$ be the height of the strip $\R\times (0,h)$.
 Let $u\in L^2_\loc(\R\times (0,h);\C)$ be a function.
 Then $u$ can be expanded uniquely in periodic functions with phase-shifts: With the finite index set $Q_{K} := \{0,\frac{1}{K}, \frac{2}{K}, \dots, \frac{K-1}{K}\}$ we find